melsman/melsman.github.io/cv.md

 * Carillon.
 A tool to find Y2K problems in C programs [1999a].

-Through the HIPERFIT research center, I am also currently working on techniques for specifying and managing financial contracts [2015c, 2016c, 2018], in particular, in the context of blockchain technology [2017a].
+In the context of the HIPERFIT research center, I have also worked on techniques for specifying and managing financial contracts [2015c, 2016c, 2018], in particular, in the context of blockchain technology [2017a].